Alleged Rapist Russell Brand Was Hiding ‘In Plain Sight’, Abusers Often Do

 ”

 Now you know what happened to Bailie.
 You know that she spent years thinking that perhaps she was the one “in the wrong” and not the man who talked about having sex with her on the radio.
-But, I bet, like me, you still know more about Weinstein than you know about his survivors.
-I bet you can’t name any of Savile’s survivors.
+But, I bet, like me, you still know more about Weinstein than you know about his victims.
+I bet you can’t name any of Savile’s victims.

 AdvertisementADVERTISEMENT